SymfonyCasts/symfony7/sfcasts/cascade.md

 ## Back to Adding Droids

 We're back in business.
 We can use `ship->addDroid()` once more.
-But I still want to create a fleetof `starships` with `droids` attached to them.
+But I still want to create a fleet of `starships` with `droids` attached to them.

 Remove all the manual code and bring back the